 - Alert you to the tech checks before you sign a lease,

-- Work with the architect to design the low voltage for the space,
+- Work with you and the architect to design the low voltage pathways,

 - Perform a site survey for wireless placement,

 - Account for acoustics in your conference rooms,